anchaltanwar/ETH-BEG/README.md

 ### `AssertCheck(uint i, uint j)`

 Uses the `assert` statement to validate that `j` is not equal to 0.
 If the assertion fails, the transaction reverts.
 Calculates the quotient of `i` divided by `j` and stores it in the `quotient` variable.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file to match your preferences and include additional information if needed.
-Make sure to include any relevant deployment instructions, additional context, or explanations for potential users of your smart contract.

-## License